LacunaOmnibus/MontyLacuna/README.md

 ## TBD
 - The Space Station modules haven't been completed.
   - I'm up to working on Parliament, which is only partway done.
-- I've started to re-organize the buildings/ modules into subdirectories for sanity.
-  - Finish that.
-Remember to update __init__.py when moving a file.
-  - There are still too many buildings listed in the docs under "Miscellaneous Buildings".
-    Keep on classifying them so they're easy to find.
 - I currently have - planet.get_building_coords( x, y ), which works fine.
 But I want to add something like: planet.get_buildings_bytype( 'Space Port', min_level )